romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 ---
 The software industry has been growing significantly for the last few decades, and this trend seems to only be accelerating.

 Due to this fast growth, there has been an ever-increasing demand for software engineers and, since there are not enough developers to meet the demand, many companies often fail to cover their open positions.
+But, is it also possible that we are looking at the wrong skills when hiring?

 <img src="/images/question_unsplash.jpg" alt="Picture of a cofee mug with a question mug" />

-Most job descriptions simply describe a list of technologies as the necessary “skills” for the open position.
-But… Aren’t there other skills that could have a higher impact on developer’s success?
+Most job descriptions simply describe a list of technologies as the necessary “profile” for the open position.
+However… Aren’t there other skills that could have a higher impact on developer’s success?

 Are we looking at the right skills?